 Informing, educating and empowering people about public health issues is one of the ten essential services of public health.
 NVHD follows these nationally recognized essential services in its planning and delivery of services.
 The health district seeks to provide accessible health information and resources to reinforce health promotion messages and programs.
 This page provides health education information on various public health topics.

-The Community Health Division focuses on three main areas:
+The Community Health Division mainly focuses on the following:

-- NVHD provides flu vaccine clinics throughout the six towns.
+- NVHD provides seasonal flu vaccine clinics throughout the six towns.

-- Submit grant applications to obtain funds to support various public health initiatives that are important in our community, such as, asthma, lead, fall prevention and opioid prevention.
+- Submit grant applications to obtain funds to support various public health initiatives and interventions that are important in our community.
+Topics include but are not limited to: asthma, lead poisoning prevention, fall prevention and overdose prevention.

 - Monitor disease-reporting by physicians and laboratories in order to track trends and impact of disease in our community.